software-mansion-labs/EIP712-cairo-article/article.md

     return();
 }
  ```
+An account deploying mapping contract should perform set_domain_separator within the same transaction as deployment, using multicall.
 ### Recreating the message hash
 Since our example is pretty easy, our structure contains only one field (myStarkNetAddress), recreating the hashable string is pretty easy; we just need to concatenate the structure hash with our value.